Fraud Blocker

 The traffic rules in Turkey are basically the same as in Europe or the United States.
 The difference lies in traffic behavior.

-The problem is that many drivers see rules as just a kind of recommendation.
+The problem is that many drivers see rules as mere recommendations.
 This is best compared to the south of Italy.
-The accelerator pedal is at the stop and the horn is one of the most important parts of the car.
+The accelerator pedal is at the stop, and the horn is one of the most essential parts of the car.
 In curves, you overtake happily on land…

 That’s why good insurance coverage for your rental car is a must!
 So you feel safe while driving.

 In most search portals, insurance prices and types are clearly marked.
-You can even sort by the level of insurance coverage.
+You can even sort by insurance coverage level.

 The most important thing is liability insurance for damage to other cars.
 And fully comprehensive insurance for damage to your own rental car.
 The insurance price differs depending on the deductible.